timothy-majidzadeh/MIDS-W207-Spring24-Soccer-Detection/README.md

 # MIDS-W207-Spring24-Soccer-Detection
-T. Majidzadeh and E. Ndedi's work on the MIDS w207 Project.
+T. Majidzadeh and E. Ndedi's work on the MIDS w207 - Applied Machine Learning Project.
+We rely on videos of a soccer match on Kaggle (the "SoccerTrack" dataset, cited below), extract images from these videos, then use these images to train object detection models for the ball & players.
+Models are You Only Look Once (YOLO) models deployed using Ultralytics.
+See the [deliverables](https://github.com/timothy-majidzadeh/MIDS-W207-Spring24-Soccer-Detection/tree/main/deliverables) folder for our final presentation and report.

-# Follow the below steps to run!
+# Follow the below steps to replicate this project

 1. Clone this repository inside of a folder YOUR-PATH-HERE on your machine.
 By default, we use the directory "D:\\MIDS-W207" or "c:/Desktop/MIDS-W207".